Day-trip decision

 Prioritize one reliable lake experience over trying to collect both names.
 If both lakes fit the official shuttle/connector plan, use that.
 If not, make Lake Louise the main story and keep Moraine for another day.

-Family or older visitors
+Older or low-walking visitors

 No-car visitor